ton-community/ton-docs/docs/develop/howto/blockchain-configs.md

 ## Param 16

-This parameter represents the limits on the number of validators in the TON blockchain.
+This parameter represents the limits on the number of validators in the TON Blockchain.
 It is directly used by the Elector smart contract.

 ### Configuration parameters for the number of validators for elections: